-Tara trained intensely with the best and knew that this was her calling.
-She knew she could take her medical knowledge, breast cancer experience and intense tattoo training, and use it to come back and help other survivors complete their journey's.
-During the month of April in the year 2014, Tara founded Pink Ink Tattoo LLC.
+Tara knew that this was her calling.
+She knew she could take her medical knowledge, breast cancer experience and intense tattoo training, and use it to come back and help other survivors complete their breast cancer journey.
+During the month of April in the year 2014, Tara founded Pink Ink Tattoo.

-Tara is an activist for early detection and she is very active in the breast cancer community.
+Tara is an activist for early detection and very active in the breast cancer community.
 Tara is a proud Board member of Jill's Wish Foundation.

 Tara is honored to have been asked to speak at the 2016 American Academy of Breast Care Professionals Mastectomy Summit in Dallas, Texas.

 Tara stated "as long as I have a voice and a platform no matter how small or large I will use it to bring breast cancer awareness, to inform survivors they do have options after reconstruction and to encourage women and men to be their best advocate, to research; to follow their gut and to ask questions."

 Certified in Areola Complex, 3 Dimensional and Scar Camouflage Tattooing

 Living kidney Donor to her sister